-The PhD Experience: Delving into doctoral studies with Mahdi Moghaddam
+The PhD experience: delving into doctoral studies with Mahdi Moghaddam

 The University of Turku Graduate School (UTUGS) is an international research community of approximately 2,000 doctoral candidates.
 One of the current UTUGS candidates is Mahdi Moghaddam who moved to Finland to pursue a PhD in the field of electrochemistry.
 We sat down with Mahdi to find out what got him interested in his field of research, what is PhD student life at the University of Turku like for him and what kind of things he likes to do when he is not conducting experiments in labs.